rajrajhans/phoenix-elixir-nix-starter/README.md

 - Github Actions setup for
   - running build & tests in CI (with nix cache & postgres support)
   - running lint (credo) and dialyzer in CI
-  - deploying to fly.io (currently setup to deploy on manual trigger)
+  - deploying to fly.io via gh actions or via terminal (currently setup to deploy on manual trigger)
 - VSCode Tasks for running tests.

 ## Setting Up